We welcome all types of referrals for implantology at Clinic95.

 ~ Dipesh Kothari, Woodlane Dentistry

-Whatever aspect of implantology you’re interested in, contact sarah@clinic95 to have a chat.
+Whatever aspect of implantology you’re interested in, contact manager@clinic95 to have a chat.

 1. What are implants?